MartinWinton/Flixster/README.md

 - [x] Users can see date of release on details view
 - [x] Users can see rating system that includes number of ratings from database and a face based on the rating (thresholds are [0,4), [4,6], (6,10])
 - [x] Search Bar works for both colleciton view and search view
+- [x] If user refresh with input still in search bar, entries still update relating to the search

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):